Warpaint on their healing new album: "We're a family – I feel like these are my sisters”

 The last time Warpaint were on the road, they were supporting acts including Depeche Mode and Harry Styles as well as headlining their own shows.
 After their formation in 2004 (Mozgawa joined in 2010, replacing Lindberg’s sister, the actor Shannyn Sossamon), they’ve enjoyed critical praise since their 2010 debut album ‘The Fool’.
 Warpaint have generally been a mainstay of the alternative muso’s world, although they had a taste of mainstream success in 2016 with their first UK Top 10 single, ‘New Song’.

 Their new album has all the hallmarks of a Warpaint record: dreamy, densely layered art rock with electronic flourishes and fluid rhythms.
 But there’s now extra attention to detail, which has resulted in some of their greatest ornate harmonies and melodic songs.
-While it’s not uncharted territory, latest single ‘Stevie’ is their most soulful yet.
+While it’s not uncharted territory, recent single ‘Stevie’ is their most soulful yet.
 Kokal’s breathtaking vocals, coupled with lyrics that nod cheekily to the digital literature of modern love (“your look shot flames in my eyes”), viscerally recall the first flushes of love.

 “The immediate difference,” Wayman says of ‘Radiate Like This’ compared to Warpaint’s previous albums, “was the pandemic and being able to sit with the songs for a long time.”
 After foundational recording sessions in Joshua Tree and LA wrapped in January 2020 with co-producer Sam Petts-Davies, the geographically separated bandmates were later able to “really hone songs and layer them back in our home studios”.